 First, drag and drop the DBInput and choose the Customers table from the metadata.
 Please refer to the tAggregateRow article to understand the connection settings.

-Next, drag the Talend tAggregateSortedRow from palette to job design.
+Next, drag the Talend tAggregateSortedRow from the palette to the job design.
 By selecting the field, you can see the tooltip defining the tAggregateSortedRow.

 Please connect the DBInput main row to Talend tAggregateSortedRow.
 We already explained all the options in the previous example.
 Apart from them, it has one more field in the Component tab called Input rows count.
 Here, you have to specify the total number of rows coming from the input.